Cradac/Iron-Justice/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E52E9WJ)

 ## IMPORTANT NOTICE
 Since May 2022 the Iron Justice has taken been offline.
-If you want to use a bot with similar features you should try out [TechPotion's](https://github.com/Atreatis) *Kraken's Watch* bot.
+If you want to use a bot with similar features you should try out [TechPotion's](https://github.com/Atreatis) *Meta Forge* bot.

-Its documentation and invite link are available [here](https://kraken.potionlab.net).
+Its documentation and invite link are available [here](https://forgedevs.com/).

 ## General Info